 Blinds can be repurposed into mirror or picture frames, bookmarks, wall decorations, lampshades, trellises, and countless other creative DIY projects.
 Curtains can be repurposed into clothes, tapestries, or canopies.

-Giving books to used book stores or Goodwill, donating them to your local library or Better World Books, selling them online or at yard sales, or making DIY projects out of books are great ways to give old books new life.
+Giving books to used bookstores or Goodwill, donating them to your local library or Better World Books, selling them online or at yard sales, or making DIY projects out of books are great ways to give old books new life.

 BookCrossing is a fun way to gift books to strangers.
 You can also put paperbacks in curbside recycling.

-How to Recycle Bottle Caps & Plastic
+Bottle Caps & Plastic

 Check your locality’s curbside recycling rules: some programs want the cap left on the bottle, some want the cap separated from the bottle, and some want no caps at all.
 If your bottle cap is made from plastic #5, The Preserve Gimme 5 program accepts all #5 plastics through the mail.

-How to Recycle Bows & Arrows
+Bows & Arrows

-How to Recycle Bubble Wrap
+Bubble Wrap

 Drop-offs outside pharmacies and grocery stores accept bubble wrap and other plastic packaging material along with their plastic bag collections.
 Find a drop-off near you here.

-Cardboard is recyclable, whether it’s from shoe boxes, dish detergent, clean food/drink containers, paper bags, toilet paper/paper towel tubes, or packaging.
+Cardboard is recyclable, whether from shoe boxes, dish detergent, clean food/drink containers, paper bags, toilet paper/paper towel tubes, or packaging.
 Make sure to flatten the big boxes and keep them out of the rain so they don’t get wet.

 Type in your zipcode here to find a carpet recycler near you!